IRISH AID

 Irish Aid also enables Self Help Africa to implement a Development Education programme that reaches more than 100 post-primary schools, and is currently supporting teacher training, and introducing Development Education to the community and adult sectors.

-EXAMPLES OF WORKING TOGETHER:
+EXAMPLES OF self help africa and irish aid WORKING TOGETHER:

 Uganda: climate adaptation